microsoft/FluidFramework/docs/content/start/property-dds/property-paths-references.md

 ## Setting the reference

-If not specified, the Reference’s stored path will be an empty string and it will point to an undefined property.You can set a reference via the `setValue` function by providing the referenced property's absolute path, or its path relative to the parent of the reference property.
+If not specified, the Reference's stored path will be an empty string and it will point to an undefined property.You can set a reference via the `setValue` function by providing the referenced property's absolute path, or its path relative to the parent of the reference property.
 It is also possible to set a reference by using the `set` method, and providing the referenced property itself.
 This will automatically use the absolute path of that property as the stored path.

 ```javascript
 reference.setValue('/point');    // resolution via an absolute path